SeyaXMB/FPKGi-Data-Base-Games-DLC-DEMO-HOMEBREW-/README.md

 New games are coming!

 ## Setup Instructions
-Download the games in .json format: [Click the download raw file in this page][(https://github.com/SeyaXMB/FPKGi-Data-Base-Games-DLC-DEMO-HOMEBREW-/blob/main/GAMES.json](https://github.com/SeyaXMB/FPKGi-Data-Base-Games-DLC-DEMO-HOMEBREW-/releases/tag/PS4)]
+Download the games in .json format: [FPKGI Databases Releases](https://github.com/SeyaXMB/FPKGi-Data-Base-Games-DLC-DEMO-HOMEBREW-/releases/)

 ## 🧭 How to do?
 Dl the UPDATE file then connect with Filezila has your PS4 then you go to/data/FPKGi and drag your file that you have DL here then relaunch you FPKGI and it’s good